Alex Phillips (cinematographer)

-Alexander Pelepiock (January 11, 1900 – June 14, 1977) was a Canadian-born Mexican cinematographer known for working in over 200 films, most of them during the Golden Age of Mexican cinema.
-His most well-known works include The Other One (1946), Desired (1951), En La Palma de Tu Mano (1952), and Untouched (1955).
-Throughout his career, he was nominated fourteen times for an Ariel Award for Best Cinematography which he won twice for En La Palma de Tu Mano and Untouched.
+Alexander Phillips (born Alexander Pelepiock; January 11, 1900 – June 14, 1977) was a Canadian-Mexican cinematographer.
+He worked on over 200 films, most of them during the Golden Age of Mexican Cinema.
+Throughout his career, he was nominated 14 times for an Ariel Award for Best Cinematography which he won twice for En La Palma de Tu Mano and Untouched.

 In 1973, Phillips was recognized with a Golden Ariel from the Mexican Academy of Cinematographic Arts and Sciences for his excellence and contributions to the Mexican film industry.
-He died on June 14, 1977, at the age of 76, due to CVST.

 Early life

 Phillips was born in Renfrew, Ontario.
 In his youth, his family moved to Russia, but he returned to Canada because of his dislike with the czarist government.
 He enlisted in the Canadian Army where he met Mary Pickford who introduced him to Hollywood since he expressed his interest in becoming an actor.

 Hollywood

 He auditioned with Fox and Paramount Pictures but was unable to obtain a role.
 And studied under Stanley Shoemakers wing.
 He later approached Christie Comedies where he was advised to look for more stable positions in the movie industry and started his career in cinematography and film editing.
 He received an opportunity when an assistant fell sick and was able to travel to France with the Canadian Official Photography.
 After Christie Comedies went bankrupt, he was hired by Samuel Goldwyn while he attended evening classes.
 He received the opportunity of working with Barnes, Edison and Meyer, and learned techniques such as graduations, tridimensional vision, and the sense of potential balance.
 Phillips then began experimenting with lights and camera movements.